 “Already fairly developed with well-proportioned muscle mass on a good-sized frame with long arms.
 Is advanced physically and looks to be ahead of the curve from a developmental standpoint.
 Has been a highly productive player for one of the top high school programs in Alabama.
 Is primarily deployed as a standup edge rusher.
 Plays with advanced strength with the ability to drive offensive linemen into the backfield and disengage on command.
 Also has high-level quickness and play speed both off the edge and in pursuit.
 Looks to play with a high effort level and finds several ways to impact the game.
 Despite being well-coached, will need to continue honing his technique as a pass rusher.
 It will be interesting to see where he ends up in terms of ultimate size over the next few years, as he could grow into a full-time edge defender or play as a space linebacker.
 Projects as a multi-year starter at the Power Five level with the upside of developing into an early round NFL Draft pick.”Advertisement

 Whether Alexander ends up playing outside linebacker or defensive end at the next level, he’ll likely be a stud.
 Hopefully for Crimson Tide fans, he’s Alabama’s next great defensive talent.

 Regardless, Alexander’s commitment is a big win for Saban over SEC rivals like Auburn, LSU and Georgia.

-This post was originally published on March 9, 2020, after Alexander committed to Alabama.
+This post was originally published on March 9, 2020, but was updated after Alexander de-committed from Alabama.